kalyd0s/swe-3313-fall-2025-team-04/README.md

 - [Rachel Agbenu](./project-plan/resumes/Resume-RachelAgbbenu.md)
 - [Isabella White](./project-plan/resumes/Resume-IsabellaWhite.md)

-> Each resume follows a consistent Markdown format for readability and version control compatibility.
 ---
 ## Team Assignments Our team assignments can be found in the following directory: [`project-plan/team-assignments/README.md`](./project-plan/team-assignments/README.md).

-This document outlines each member’s role and contributions, including responsibilities for development, design, testing, and project management.
+This document outlines the roles and contributions of each member, including responsibilities for development, design, testing, and project management.
 ---
 ## Technology Selection
 Details about our technology stack, frameworks, libraries, and tools are included in: [`project-plan/technology-selection/README.md`](./project-plan/technology-selection/README.md).

-This section explains the technologies and tools chosen for the project and how they will be used throughout development.
+This section explains the technologies and tools selected for the project and how they will be utilized throughout the development process.
 ---
 ## Project Plan
 Our project planning documents are available in the [`project-plan`](./project-plan/) directory.